-3. No policy for AONB or Green Belt.
-2. Where specific concerns have 4.
-The protection for "views within, to and from the AONB" in the LP2003 has been been raised these have been much used but is omitted from the DMP.
-It protects the natural beauty of the addressed under the relevant AONB and gives control over building heights policy.
-5. There are no specified height restrictions given in policies for buildings in 3.
-The LPSS adequately addressed Guildford, which is necessary because of Guildford's setting within a valley Green belt and the AONB surrounded by AONB.
-4. LPSS Policy P1(4) references the AONB Management Plan which includes policies that protects views.
-5. It is not possible to set a definitive height restriction as it will vary considerably even across a relatively small area as it will be informed by the surrounding buildings, topography, views, etc. Green Belt policy is included in the LPSS.
-I am concerned at the lack of actual policy wording relating to Green Belt and Neighbourhood Plans in areas where it would be appropriate.
-This is particularly disappointing given the strength of feeling amongst residents and the time that many of NPs are adopted in their own right.
-They them have given to the preparation of their Neighbourhood Plans. are part of the Development Plan, carry their own weight and sit alongside the GBC Local Plans.
+Any access via the Research ch threatens integrity of ancient woodland. lack of clear guidance One general policy, to replate specified guidance in LP 20 No policy for AONB or Greet The protection for "views we much used but is omitted for AONB and gives control over the specified height ithin, to and from the AONB" in the LP2003 has been om the DMP.
+It protects the natural beauty of the Where specific concerns have been raised these have been addressed under the relevant policy.
+Where specific concerns have been raised these have been addressed under the relevant policy.
+The LPSS adequately addressed Green belt and the AONB LPSS Policy P1(4) references the AONB Management Plan which includes policies that protects views.
+It is not possible to set a definitive height restriction as it will vary considerably even across a relatively small area as it will be informed by the surrounding buildings, topography, views, etc. Neighbourhood Plans in areas who al policy wording relating to Green Belt and ere it would be appropriate.
+This is particularly feeling amongst residents and the time that many of a of their Neighbourhood Plans.
+Green Belt policy is included in the LPSS.
+NPs are adopted in their own right.
+They are part of the Development Plan, carry their own weight and sit alongside the GBC Local Plans.
 The development plan must be read as a whole and appropriate weight given to its component parts.
 Para 30 of the NPPF explains how conflict between policies in the NP and LP is to be dealt with.
 So replication in the LP is not necessary.
 Where particularly relevant to a policy area, a reference to neighbourhood plans has been added.
-There will be reference to NPs in the introduction and within individual policies where they are most relevant - e.g.